M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 To ensure fare integrity and prevent manipulation, the booking endpoint implements these security measures:

-1. **Server-side Fare Calculation**: All fares are recalculated on the server using the same algorithm as the fare estimation endpoint
+1. **Server-side Fare Calculation**: All fares are recalculated on the server using the same slab-based distance pricing algorithm as the fare estimation endpoint
 2. **No Client-Side Fare Input**: The API never accepts fare values from the client, preventing price manipulation
+3. **Minimum Fare Enforcement**: The system automatically applies minimum fare rules to ensure fair pricing
-3. **Client Data Validation**: All input data is validated against strict schemas
+4. **Client Data Validation**: All input data is validated against strict schemas
-4. **Authentication Required**: All booking endpoints require valid user authentication
+5. **Authentication Required**: All booking endpoints require valid user authentication
-5. **Fare Breakdown**: Detailed fare breakdown is provided in the response for transparency
+6. **Fare Breakdown**: Detailed fare breakdown is provided in the response for transparency

 When the client submits a booking request, the server:

 1. Validates all journey details (locations, date/time, vehicle type, etc.)
-2. Recalculates the fare completely from scratch using the validated data
+2. Recalculates the fare completely from scratch using the validated data and slab-based pricing
+3. Applies minimum fare rules if the calculated fare is below the vehicle's minimum
-3. Applies any special charges automatically (based on locations, time, etc.)
+4. Applies any special charges automatically (based on locations, time, etc.)
-4. Creates the booking with the server-calculated fare
+5. Creates the booking with the server-calculated fare
-5. Returns the complete fare details including a breakdown
+6. Returns the complete fare details including a breakdown

 This approach ensures that users cannot manipulate fare prices even if they modify API requests.